TentativeConvert/LaTeX2Anki/README.md

 ### MathJax rendering versus svg-images

-There are two possible approaches to rendering an html-latex mix in Anki.
+There are two possible approaches to rendering an html-tex mix in Anki.

 1. Include LaTeX directly within the html code, so that it is renedered with Anki's built-in MathJax engine.